 Looking for food in Dilijan?
-Don’t miss Losh/Tava restaurants at the start of Getapnya street.
-They’re both located in the same building in the center of the town.
-Tava is on the second floor.
-These are probably some of the coolest places in the entire Armenia, in terms of the interior design and the overall vibe.
-Besides, the food they serve is absolutely delicious, especially upstairs in Tava.
+Don’t miss Tava restaurants at in Myasnikyan 37/4 street.
+It’s probably the coolest venue in the entire region, in terms of the interior design and the overall vibe.
+Besides, the food they serve is absolutely delicious.

 If you are looking for something more traditional, less hip, but with good quality and authentically Armenian, try Kchuch.
+It’s literally next door from Tava.
 They have great food and plenty of outdoor seating options.
 It’s a very popular place, so, if you are planning for a dinner there, I recommend you book a table beforehand.
-If you aren’t sure if you will be keeping your phone connected while visiting Armenia, check out my other post about the best sim cards in Armenia – I put some tips there about how to stay connected here.

 How to get to the Dilijan National Park?